 Download and install a WSL distribution (for instance, Ubuntu) from Microsoft Store.

 For this step, be sure to use Windows 10 with the latest “Fall Creators Update” (minimum version 1709, build 16299.15).
 See the official guide Install the Windows Subsystem for Linux for instructions.

 To work with WSL 2, your Windows version should be 10 build 18917 or later.
 Follow these instructions to switch the distributive.

 Note that PhpStorm does not support legacy WSL, which you may have installed before upgrading your system to the build 16299.15 or later of Windows 10.
 In this case, you need to update your WSL distribution.

-Upon the first launch of Ubuntu, the system may prompt you to enable the Windows optional feature.
+Upon the first launch, the system may prompt you to enable the Windows optional feature.
 In this case, you need to do the following:

 Open Windows PowerShell as Administrator and runEnable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

 Restart your computer.

 Inside the Linux installation, make sure PHP is installed.
 For the detailed installation instructions, refer to Debian GNU/Linux installation notes.
 If you are using Ubuntu, you can run this command in the Terminal to quickly install PHP:sudo apt install php php-mbstring php-xml php-zip php-curl php-xdebug